Antarctica Facts and Pictures

 This daily intake would feed a human for about 4 years!
 If you could stomach it.
 Krill may be nutritious but they're not very nice as people food - which is lucky for the whales!

-7/ Since the Antarctic convergence arose about 20 million years ago, there has been very little exchange of fish or other marine life in either direction.
-This means that fish have lived in their side of the ocean and have not crossed over to their neighbours side.
+8/ The Antarctic convergence is an upwelling of deep cold Antarctic water in the ocean in a very rough circle around Antarctica, it brings nutrients to the surface and forms a temperature barrier.
+Since it arose about 20 million years ago, there has been very little exchange of fish or other marine life in either direction.
+This means that fish and other animals have lived in their side of the ocean and have not crossed over to their neighbours side.

-Antarctic fish have lived at between +2°C and -2°C for 5 million years (-2°C is the freezing point of sea water, below zero because of the salt).
-They are therefore the best cold adapted animals that there are on the planet - now or ever.
+Antarctic marine organisms have lived at between +2°C and -2°C for 5 million years (-2°C is the freezing point of sea water, below zero because of the salt).
+They are therefore the best cold adapted animals that there are on the planet - now or probably ever.

 The lowest ever temperature recorded was at the Russian Vostok station.
 It was - 89.6°C (-129°F)

-That's one and a half USA's, two Australia's or 50 UK's worth of ice area that forms, then breaks up and melts each year.
+That's one and a half USA's, two Australia's or 50 UK's worth of ice area that forms, then breaks up and melts every year.